suvam0451/dhaaga/README.md

     align="left"
     style="margin-right:8px"/>

-**Dhaaga** is a fediverse social app for smartphones (Android & iOS), which adds a lot of cool and unique **client-side functionalities**.
-It focuses on making it easy to chat and make friends, adds superior offline support and makes the friendiverse intuitive and fun to use for all users, new and old.
+**Dhaaga** is an SNS client app for smartphones (Android & iOS).
+It attempts to solve for decentralized social platforms, what email clients solved for the mailing protocols.
+It focuses on unique client-side functionalities, superior offline support, helping new users ease into the ecosystem and adding more fun to the social interactions.

 <div align="center">
   <img width="720px"  src="https://repository-images.githubusercontent.com/664825261/58e60a61-2d3b-4275-89bc-c180adb58a7d" style="top:80px"/>